VladimirK2/kzm-tools/tafcj-doc.md

 ##### Note

-*Be careful in adding associations - all associated fields must be mentioned, even no-input and empty ones.*
+*Be careful in adding associations - all associated fields must be mentioned, even NOINPUT and empty ones.*

 #### commit